Azure/AzureCosmosR/README.md

 ## Azure Resource Manager interface

-AzureCosmosR extends the AzureRMR class framework with a new `az_cosmosdb` class representing a Cosmos DB account resource, and methods for the `az_resource_group` resource group class.
+On the ARM side, AzureCosmosR extends the AzureRMR class framework with a new `az_cosmosdb` class representing a Cosmos DB account resource, and methods for the `az_resource_group` resource group class.

 ```r
 rg <- AzureRMR::get_azure_login()$